Llandow Halt railway station: Description

-Llandow Halt was a very basic affair.
-It had two wooden platforms, each 130 feet in length.
+Llandow Halt was a very basic affair, consisting of two wooden platforms, each 130 feet in length.
 Each platform had an open-fronted wooden shelter.
-The crossing was at ground level and was provided with an electric bell for safety.
-The bell was operated by treadles placed on both lines 250 feet along from the crossing.
-Additional signals in the existing signal box had been added.
-The inspection of the new facilities (which did not occur until 15 October 1915) was entirely satisfied with these arrangements.
+The crossing was at ground level and was equipped with an electric bell for safety.
+The bell was operated by treadles placed on both lines, 250 feet away from the crossing.
+Additional signals were added to the existing signal box.
+The inspection of the new facilities, which did not occur until 15 October 1915, entirely satisfied with these arrangements.

 Closure

 The station closed in 1964 when passenger services along the line were withdrawn.